A sub-3lbs (without stakes) tent for winter use.

 Once the idea of setting up the poles inside the tent itself was realized, I could get the shelter set up in about five minutes.
 The tent itself stuffs very small.
 And sub-3lbs for a free-standing winter tent?
 Amazing.

-The name itself is the key to the proper use of tent: Travel all day, set up shelter, make dinner, go to sleep, break camp in the morning, ski out.
+The name itself is the key to the proper use of the tent: Travel all day, set up shelter, make dinner, go to sleep, break camp in the morning, ski out.

 There are lighter and more spacious alternatives for a winter shelter such as many pyramid style-shelters.
 But in winter, sometimes a person just wants a shelter to be set up quickly and efficiently.
 A home for the end of a long day when there is not much daylight left.
 The tent is very much designed as such with ample-sized loops for skis and poles to serve as anchors.
 The designers realize that the principle user of this tent will not be spending a lot of time in camp and socializing.

 The key with the Firstlight is to vent the back a bit and the front as well.
-I find a candle lantern lit in first hour or two of tent use helps cut down on condensation as well.
+I find a candle lantern lit in the first hour or two of tent use helps cut down on condensation as well.
 A bit of luxury item, but a useful one.

 The tent is not perfect.
 A traditional double wall tent will breathe better and be more comfortable for extended tent time.
 A pyramid shelter is more spacious for its weight.